-- Double Check Your Work – Have all requested changes been made?
+- Double-Check Your Work – Have all requested changes been made?
 Did you catch all of the typos?
-Go through everything one more time to make sure it’s as clean as it can be.
+Go through everything one more time to ensure it’s as clean as possible.

 - Celebrate – You’re on your way to a more perfect design system!
 Every designer and developer who comes after you will thank you for your time and effort.

-- Brad Frost’s Interface Inventory is an in-depth look at the inventory/audit process.
+- If you want to learn more about assessment, Brad Frost’s Interface Inventory takes an in-depth look at the inventory/audit process.

-- Keith Rich’s How to Use Kanban to Manage a Design System is an excellent look at how to use Trello to manage a process like the one outlined above.
+- Keith Rich’s How to Use Kanban to Manage a Design System is an excellent look at using Trello to manage a process like the one outlined above.

 - Shawn Hickman’s and Amanda Kalk’s webinar Why Your Design System isn’t Working is a deep dive into why your design system might not be working and what you can do about it.

-- Shawn Hickman’s webinar Understanding Design Systems explains what design systems are and the value they bring to teams and organizations.
+- Shawn Hickman’s webinar Understanding Design Systems explains design systems and their value to teams and organizations.

 - Alyssa Martin’s, Mike Wyatt’s, and Nick Olshefski’s The 3 Building Blocks of a Successful Modern Design System covers key elements of a modern design system.